 Nevertheless, they must continue engaging others and, at the same time, learning how to integrate God’s truth and presence into what they create.

-If you are an artistic creator under the Great Creator, build a community around you.
+Build a community around you if you are an artistic creator under the Great Creator.
 They are essential for encouragement and accountability.
 And most importantly, to help you flourish spiritually.

 Are you satisfied with your current cultural engagement?
 Does your life actively represent Jesus in all of these cultural streams?
 If you say “no,” you are in good company!

-We are all on a journey figuring out how to take our next steps in looking more like Jesus to a watching world.
+We are all on a journey learning how to take our next steps in looking more like Jesus to a watching world.